hidazfx/IFTTT-Webhook/README.md

 # IFTTT-Webhook
- A basic library that allows easy calls to IFTTT's Maker/Webhook service.
+ A basic library / program that allows easy calls to IFTTT's Maker/Webhook service.
 ## Tutorial
  The library comes with 2 methods, used for calling to the Webhook and getting output from the Webhook.
  ```java